Khachmaz District: History

 Khachmaz is one of the border districts of Azerbaijan in the north of the republic.
 The district was established on August 8, 1930, as an administrative territory.
 It was a town-type settlement during 1936–1937.
 In 1963, the Khachmaz region was abolished and its territory included to Guba and Gusar districts.
 In 1995 the district was restored.

 Location

-Being the most northeastern region of Azerbaijan, Khachmaz is between the Caucasus Mountains and borders Caspian Sea to the east.
+Being the most northeastern region of Azerbaijan, Khachmaz is geographically located in Europe.
+It sits between the Caucasus Mountains and borders the Caspian Sea to the east.
 The southern border greets Shabran and the region stretches north to Russia.
 Khachmaz city is located toward the bottom third of the region.
 It is about 10 km from the Caspian Sea and the border to Shabran.
 About half that distance to the Quba border to Khachmaz's west.
 It is a substantially greater distance to the northern border.

 Population

-According to the State Statistical Committee of the country, in 2000, the total number of population of the region was 145,6.
+According to the State Statistical Committee of the country, in 2000, the total population of the region was 145,600.
 In 2018, this figure increased by about 30,000.